MSU-Libraries/colophon/README.md

 | 0   | 0 (if unset) | `success`     | Script ran without a failure |

 ### Results JSON File as Input Argument
-It is recommended that scripts accept a JSON file as an argument.
+It is recommended that scripts accept a JSON file as an argument (using the `-J` flag is preferred).
 The scripts may then output structured results by creating/updating the JSON file.

-If the give results JSON file already exist, add data to it.
+If the given results JSON file already exist, the script should add data to it.
 If the JSON file does not exist, then the script must create the file itself.

 In dealing with the results JSON files, the script should:

 * Never overwrite other data already in and existing JSON file.
 * Attempt to write data in a way where collisions would never occur; e.g. appending to a list.
 * Separate results generated using the check script from other results in the file.